Scuba BCD Buying Guide

 There’s not that much to choose from when you’re specifically looking for a kids BCD.
 Many BCD’s have a XS sizing option that often fits children.

-Otherwise, look at specific kid BCD’s which are really nothing else than smaller versions of adult BCD’s.
+Otherwise, look at specific children and youth BCD’s which are really nothing else than smaller versions of adult BCD’s.
 They are shorter.
 They also provide less lift as they don’t need that much.

 Alternatively, you can also get a short backplate and build a BP/W system for your child.
 That can end up more complicated than simply buying a BCD but you can get one that perfectly fits your kid until he or she grows out of it.